 How do I get around Ghent?

 Ghent is super walkable, which is great for your wallet and your waistline (you’ll need the exercise with all the waffles you’ll be eating).
-For longer trips, hop on a tram or bus – the public transport here is top-notch.
-Cycling is big in Ghent, and there are plenty of bike rental shops if you want to pedal like a local.
+We walked everywhere and didn’t have a need for transport.

 When should I go to Ghent?

-Ghent’s a year-round destination, but we reckon spring and early autumn are the sweet spots.
+Ghent’s a year-round destination, but we think spring and early autumn are the sweet spots.

 You’ll get mild weather and fewer crowds.
-July and August can be busy with tourists, but there’s a great festival vibe.
+July and August can be busy with tourists, but there’s also some great events happening in the city such as the Ghent Festival.

 Ghent in a nutshell